Leannaland/HW22020/README.md

 I Created the following files(`index.html`, `portfolio.html` and `contact.html).

-Using Bootstrap, I developed:
+Using Bootstrap, I developed a navbar with a responsive layout and
--A navbar
--A responsive layout

    * Responsive images